captainkrik2007/Magnific-Popup-WP/README.md

  2) Copy files in your theme folder

- 3) Include in your function.php the files
+ 3) Include in your function.php the files in the same way you included other css and js files.

  4) Initialize Magnific Popup in the script.js